 Figure 8-8.
-Swashbuckle API Explorer based on Swagger metadata-eShopOnContainers catalog microservice
+Swashbuckle UI (API Explorer) based on Swagger metadata-eShop Catalog microservice example

 The API explorer is not the most important thing here.
 Once you have a Web API that can describe itself in Swagger metadata, your API can be used seamlessly from Swagger-based tools, including client proxy-class code generators that can target many platforms.
 For example, as mentioned, AutoRest automatically generates .NET client classes.
 But additional tools like swagger-codegen are also available, which allow code generation of API client libraries, server stubs, and documentation automatically.